eddLai/Exoskeleton-Control-Note/SCONE.md

 File name:
 - `.scenario`, based on **[zml](https://github.com/tgeijten/zml)**
 - `.osim`contains the rule of the forces, such as Slippery Slope
-- `.lua`self-defined script for Controller, Measure,
+- `.lua`lua self-defined script for Controller, Measure,

 ---
 ### Keywords in SCONE